 The Jordan Standards and Metrology Organization and the Jordan FDA regulate food additives.
 The latter, however, is responsible for regulatory enforcement.
 Jordan maintains a list of approved additives; permissible concentration levels largely conform to the Codex Alimentarius (Codex).
-Jordan refers to Codex standard 192 for food additive issues.
-It will nonetheless reference European Union (EU) regulations in the absence of a Codex standard.
+Jordan refers to Codex Standard 192 for food additive issues.
+It will nonetheless reference European Union (EU) regulations in the absence of a Codex standard. it does affect the U.S. exports.
 The United States is working with the Government of Jordan to adopt U.S. regulations whenever U.S. and EU standards differ.